 4. Interact with humans

 People who work from home often feel lonely or isolated from others, and it can affect performance, productivity, and overall job satisfaction.
 Whether it’s virtually or face-to-face, there are a few adjustments you can make to keep the loneliness at bay and feel more engaged with the world at large.

 Obviously, reaching out to your peers online and touching base each morning is a good practice, but it’s not enough.
 If you can, grab a beverage at a nearby coffee shop and work awhile, or head over to the library.
 Make time for a weekly lunch with a friend or co-worker.
 Or, schedule a virtual lunch with WAH colleagues via Google Hangouts.
 You’re likely carrying a camera in your pocket, so FaceTime it to interact on a more personal level.
 The point is, there are many options to engage with others, so consider yours and schedule the time!

 Working at home can be exhausting.
-Before you know it, it is late afternoon, and you just want to finish up one little thing you’re doing.
+Before you know it, it is late afternoon, and you want to finish up one little thing.
 Next time you look up, it’s after 7:00 p.m.
-Or, you decide to check email before lights out, and then it’s 2 a.m.
-It’s easy to get caught up in that always on work mode when you work from home.
-Think about your work days and then make some new rules.
+Or, you decide to check email before lights out, and then it’s 1:00 a.m.
+It’s easy to get caught up in that work mode when you work from home.
+Think about your work days and make some new rules.
 Unless you’re on call 24/7 reconsider checking email at 10 pm.
-Unless you’re chasing a deadline periodically, give yourself a rest and power down at a reasonable hour.
-The point is set your work at home hours so you can rest, and have greater work-life balance in your life!
+When you are not chasing a deadline, give yourself a rest and power down at a reasonable hour.
+The point is, set your work at home hours so you can rest, and have greater work-life balance.

-And, once you start following this advice, see what a difference it makes!
-A new outlook can be motivating.
-And, whether you are on the sofa, at a desk, or on a patio, let your results speak for themselves
+Which tips can help you?
+Give one or two a try and see what a difference it makes.
+Do you have other suggestions?
+Either way, a new outlook can be motivating.
+And, whether you are on the sofa, at a desk, or on a patio, let your results speak for themselves.